eduardz1/Master-Thesis/presentation.typ

 #slide[
   === Implementation

-  - Interface between Fortran and C++ through C bindings #pause
+  - Interface between Fortran and C++ through ISO C bindings #pause
+  - we had to conform to cuDSS's formalisms for matrices
-  - Communication layers built in-tree to support *multi-threading* and *MGMN* mode #pause
+  // - Communication layers built in-tree to support *multi-threading* and *MGMN* mode #pause
-  - conversion between *COO* and *CSR* formats efficiently using algorithms from SciPy @SciPy #pause
+  // - conversion between *COO* and *CSR* formats efficiently using algorithms from SciPy @SciPy #pause
-  - Sparse to dense conversion for RHS using *cuSPARSE* #pause
+  // - Sparse to dense conversion for RHS using *cuSPARSE* #pause

   === Limitations of our Implementation